UMNLibraries/mdl_search/README.md

 To run the test suite: `./docker-compose-test rspec`

 Note: The `./docker-compose-test` simply executes commands against the `web` service running in your app and sets the Rails Environment to "test".

-If, for some reason, you wanted to index content against the test solr instance (there is a test solr instance), you can
+There is a single, standardized Solr test instance (temporarily) stored on [Dockerhub](https://cloud.docker.com/repository/registry-1.docker.io/cfennell/mdl_solr/tags).
+Any container storage system (e.g. Artifactory docker) could store this container.
+This instance contains a handful of representative records and can be updated as new test cases are identified.

 ### Watching Your Functional Tests (Helpful for Debugging)